The Editorial Process

 Manuscripts received from Editorial Board members will be screened by the Editor in Chief and sent to external peer reviewers.
 The editorial board members who are authors will be excluded from the evaluation in peer review or decision on publication.
 Editors should avoid making editorial decisions on manuscripts for which they may have potential conflicts of interest.

-Please suggest two reviewers for your manuscript in submission process.
+The author may suggest two reviewers for your manuscript during the submission process.
 However, the selection of these reviewers is at the sole discretion of the editor.

-The submitted manuscripts that are not as per the “Instructions to Authors” would be returned to the authors for technical correction, before they undergo editorial/peer-review.
-The manuscript should be submitted in the form of two separate files:
+The submitted manuscripts that are not as per the “Instructions to Authors” would be sent back to the authors for technical correction, before they undergo editorial/peer-review.
+The manuscript should be submitted in separate files as below:

 This file should provide

 - The type of manuscript, the title, running title, names of all authors/contributors (with current affiliations) and name(s) of department(s) and/or institution(s) to which the work should be credited.
 All information which can reveal your identity should be here.
 Use doc/docx files.